 EXIF data is Exchangeable Image File Format.
 This is metadata associated with every digital photograph and stored with the image.
-It’s descriptive information about the photograph that will help you improve your photography when you understand how to use it.
-This is the focus of this article.
+It’s descriptive information about the photograph that will help you improve your

 The EXIF data includes information about: